 7.10 Does your library have any outstanding liabilities including bonds, judgments, settlements, etc.?
-If the library has any outstanding liabilities including bonds, judgments, settlements, etc., select yes;
+If the library has any outstanding liabilities including bonds, judgments, settlements, etc., select yes; otherwise select no.

 7.11 IF YES, what is the total amount of the outstanding liabilities?